How To Win A Queen’s Award for Innovation

 If you want to make sure you are not a ‘square-peg in a round-hole’ when you enter the Queen’s Awards give me a call and in a FREE consultation I will help you identify your innovation, determine your likelihood of success and choose which subcategory to enter.
 And if you would like me to I will advise you on how I can help maximise your achievements in an outstanding written report that gives you a real chance of becoming a Queen’s Award winner.

-The competition opens for entry in Spring with approximately 150 awards up for grabs.
-Watch this space for more top tips on what to include in your entry, insights into the individual categories, and pointers on how to approach writing your entry from someone who knows all the ingredients needed to become a Queen’s Awards winner.
+The competition opens for entry in May with approximately 150 awards up for grabs.
+Take a look here for more top tips on what to include in your entry, insights into the individual categories, and pointers on how to approach writing your entry from someone who knows all the ingredients needed to become a Queen’s Awards winner.
+You can also find out about our Queen’s Awards for Enterprise entry writing service here.

 Sign up for our newsletter